Unvortex Lattice and Topological Defects in Rigidly Rotating Multicomponent Superfluids

 \section{Abstract}

-By examining the characteristics of a rotating ferromagnetic spinor condensate through the perspective of large spin, we uncover a novel kind of topological point defect in the magnetization texture.
-These defects are predicted not by the conventional homotopy group analysis but by the Riemann-Hurwitz formula.
-The spin texture in the system is described by an equal-area mapping from the plane to the sphere of magnetization, forming a lattice of uniformly charged Skyrmions.
-This lattice carries doubly-quantized (winding number $=2$) point defects arranged on the sphere in a tetrahedral configuration.
-The fluid is found to be rotating rigidly, except at the point defects where the vorticity vanishes.
-This vorticity structure contrasts with the well-known vortex lattice in scalar rotating superfluids, where vorticity concentrates exclusively within defect points, forming an unconventional ``unvortex'' lattice.\foreignlanguage{american}{ Numerical results are presented, which are in agreement with the aforementioned predictions.}
+By examining rotating ferromagnetic spinor condensates through the perspective of large spin, we identify a novel type of topological point defects in the magnetization texture.
+These defects are not predicted by conventional homotopy analysis but rather by the Riemann--Hurwitz formula.
+The magnetization texture in the system is described by an equal-area mapping from the plane to the sphere of magnetization, forming a lattice of uniformly charged Skyrmions.
+This lattice contains doubly-quantized (winding number $=2$) point defects arranged on the sphere in a tetrahedral configuration.
+The fluid found to be rotating rigidly, except at the point defects, where the vorticity vanishes.
+This vorticity structure describes an unconventional ``unvortex'' lattice, which contrasts with the well-known vortex lattice in scalar rotating superfluids, where vorticity is concentrated exclusively within defect points.
+Numerical results are presented, confirming these predictions and demonstrating their persistence in smaller-spin condensates.